factorial-io/factorial-frontend-stack/README.md

-build | Compile and bundle all CSS and JS files. build:css | Compile and bundle all CSS files. test | Run all tests. test:stylelint | Run CSS conformance tests.
+build | Compile and bundle all CSS and JS files. build:css | Compile and bundle all CSS files. test | Run all tests. test:css | Run CSS conformance tests.